-In the event that emergencies make it necessary to close the school, announcements to this effect will be made over local radio stations WSYR and WHEN, TV stations 3, 5, 9 & 10 as well as the school website and SchoolMessenger.
+In the event that emergencies make it necessary to close the school, announcements to this effect will be made over local TV stations 3, 5, 9 & 10 as well as the school website and ParentSquare.
 This includes school closing announcements.